Tom60chat/MultiplayerFPS-Tutorial/README.md

 Making a Multiplayer FPS in Unity
 ========

-/!\ This is a git based on the ATBrackeys tutorial, based on uNet I upgraded it to Mirror /!\
+/!\ This is a git based on the Brackeys tutorial created with uNet, I upgraded it to Mirror. /!\

 Learn how to make a multiplayer first-person shooter in Unity.
 This series teaches the very cool Mirror Networking system.
 All code is written entirely in C#.